 So once again, active plot is ideal for putting the reader in the experience and giving them information firsthand.
 But there is still a place for exposition when it comes to briefly going over broader details, and also to point out the significance of previous events when linked together.

 All of which is to say that both showing and telling have their place.
 Of the two, telling is easier, and as such we tend to fall into it by default.
 This is why novice writers have to be coached to step out of that comfort zone and embrace more evocative methods.
 It is still perfectly valid to tell someone that they need to “show more” in their story and “tell less.”

 But when we say to “tell less,” we do not mean “do not tell at all.”
 Not all passages should be evoked.
 Sometimes an event just needs to happen, and without fanfare.
-In those situations a writer needs to be practiced enough to tell the events succinctly and clearly and then move on to the showing.
+In those situations a writer should be practiced enough to tell the events succinctly and clearly, and then move on to the showing.

 Personally I found real value in writing the second section of Shade.
 It was a good exercise for me to see how to approach exposition when it is necessary, and I am decently pleased with the results of it.

 The next section will be much more evocative, though.
 It will be the conclusion of Shade, and I absolutely want the reader to feel that ending, not just hear about it.
 Come back on Thursday to see how it turns out, I’ll see you then!

 This last Thursday I shared the first part of a story, in which a small band attacked a military caravan.
 This assault resulted in a few moments of violence, including people being shot, an arm being severed, and a man being stabbed in the chest.

 Now I did not dwell on any bloody or gory details, but I am aware that the mind can readily supply them to the imaginative reader.
 On the other hand, the more conservative mind will be able to envision these details as happening “off-screen,” and thus be spared any gruesome visuals.